baikhanova/Variance_Swaps_VIX_Options/src/paper/W2_Theory.md

 ### One-Factor Structure of Heston

-The Heston model is a one-factor stochastic volatility model because a single latent variance process \(v_t\) drives both:
+The Heston model is a one-factor stochastic volatility model because a single latent variance process $v_t$ drives both:

 - the SPX implied volatility surface,
 - and the VIX futures term structure.